Xenossolitarius/mariner/packages/mariner/README.md

 ## <a name="how-it-works">⛵ How it works</a>

 Mariner is a framework built on top of Vite but unlike module federation it doesn't mandate the developer to opt into a framework per say.
 Everything which works with Vite has a pretty good chance to work with Mariner microfrontend.
 Mariner is framework agnostic.
 Microfrontend is whatever you decide microfrontend is.

-What it does is force modern technological directions:
+What it does is force modern technological conventions:

 ### Monorepo